About

 Who should apply?

 Individuals interested in learning something new and willing to volunteer on approved recovery projects in Rhode Island are encouraged to apply.
-The application process is competitive as there are 40 spaces for participants per session.
+The application process is competitive as there are 60 spaces for participants per session.
 Financial awards are available.
-Sessions will be held in September 2021 (hybrid), January 2022 (online), and June 2022 (hybrid).
 People already involved with our partner organizations are strongly encouraged to apply and return to the community as peer educators.
-Youth under 18 may participate if accompanied by a parent or guardian during the volunteer internship.
+This course is designed for adults aged 18 and up.

 Course Description

-Week 1: The Challenge: Food Waste, Food Insecurity, Equity The challenges of food waste and food insecurity as they relate to building an equitable food system; Field Experience: Tour of Rhode Island Central Landfill
+Week 1: The Challenge: Food Waste, Food Insecurity, Equity The challenges of food waste and food insecurity as they relate to building an equitable food system; Field Experience is a Tour of Rhode Island Central Landfill

-Week 2: Wasted Food Solutions: Farms, Schools, Communities Model food recovery solutions across Rhode Island; Field Experience is a tour of a localized food system including a community farm, kitchen and world farmers’ market
+Week 2: Wasted Food Solutions: Farms and Communities Model food recovery solutions across Rhode Island; Field Experience is a tour of a localized food system including a community farm, kitchen and Sankofa World Farmers’ Market